 Twitter user @Flexcents did what many adults do on eBay and Amazon.
 He flipped items.
 Buying wholesale candy and flipping them for a profit, he made $200-$300 per week.
-As a teenager, that's a lot of money to say the least.
-I wish I had thought of this!
+As a teenager, that's over $10,000 per year!
+Check out some other awesome ways to save $10,000 each year.

 The reason I picked these as my top 3 (in no particular order) was:

 - The first one showed how to make large amounts of money per hour through simple work such as mowing lawns and taking care of pets.